-After a somewhat calamitous chain of events, when a small town doctor (Beal) mistakenly pops the wrong pills while trying to fight off a migraine, pills made by a kooky scientist from a blood extract of vampire bats (-- he typed ominously), his patients and neighbors start dying under some very bizarre circumstances after the sun goes down (-- he typed ominously, again).
-With two small puncture wounds on the neck being the only clue linking these victims, during this diabolical fiend's ever-spreading reign of terror there's a pretty nurse to be stalked (Gray), a dotty doubtful psychiatrist (Greer) who can't see the psycho for the psychosis, and a square-jawed detective (Tobey) trying to put it all together before any more bodies turn up.
-All the while, the doctor slowly realizes what he has become and who is really responsible for all of those killings...
+After a somewhat calamitous chain of events, a small town doctor (Beal) mistakenly pops the wrong pills while trying to fight off a migraine; pills made by a kooky scientist from a blood extract of vampire bats (-- he typed ominously).
+After, his patients and neighbors start dying under some very bizarre circumstances when the sun goes down (-- he typed ominously, again), with two small puncture wounds on the neck being the only clue linking these victims.
+And during this diabolical fiend's ever-spreading reign of terror there's a pretty nurse to be stalked (Gray), a dotty doubtful psychiatrist (Greer) who can't see the psycho for the psychosis, and a square-jawed detective (Tobey) trying to put it all together before any more bodies turn up.
+All the while, the doctor slowly realizes what he has become and who is really responsible for this mounting body count...

-Feeling he lost out on a more prestigious directing gig due to his last picture being about killer crustaceans from the Salton Sea, Laven wanted to disassociate himself from this type of genre picture, and so, Paul Landres took over as director for The Vampire.
-Behind the camera, Jack Mackenzie had actually worked with Val Lewton on Isle of the Dead, and together, with Fielder's script, their extremely effective efforts is amplified by a dedicated cast, a couple of great shocks (the reveal of the dessicated corpse), and a few gruesomely macabre moments (the disposal of the psychiatrist in the incinerator).
+Feeling he lost out on a more prestigious directing gig due to his last picture being about killer crustaceans from the Salton Sea, Laven wanted to disassociate himself from this type of genre picture, and so, Paul Landres took over as director for The Vampire (1957).
+Behind the camera, Jack Mackenzie had actually worked with Val Lewton on Isle of the Dead (1945), and together, with Fielder's script, their extremely effective efforts is amplified by a dedicated cast, a couple of great shocks (-- the reveal of the desiccated corpse), and a few gruesomely macabre moments (-- the disposal of the psychiatrist in the incinerator).
 The only complaint I have and the film's only real failure is the make-up of our monster, itself, which is less horrific and more a drunken sod who fell face first into a mud puddle.

 One of the elements I really appreciated in The Vampire was the time spent on the family dynamic subplot between the infected doctor and his daughter (Reed), who thinks her (widower) father's violent mood swings are all her fault, which has less to do with her unknowingly giving him the wrong bottle of pills and more to do with that's just the way a kid's mind works when their parents are falling apart in front of them.
 And the doctor's later efforts to keep her at arm's length and eventually get her out of harm's way by pawning her off on a distant relative, when he refuses to explain why, is some pretty heart-wrenching stuff.
 Definitely some scars left, there.